chrishart0/map-painter-io/docs/Roadmap.md

   - [ ] Implement guest mode fallback.
   - [ ] Test login flow and user data handling.

-### User Story 9: Persistent Data Storage with Supabase
+### User Story: Persistent Data Storage with Supabase

 - **Title:** Implement data persistence for game metrics
 - **Description:** As a developer, I want to store game metrics and user data in Supabase so that I can analyze game performance and ensure data durability.